nafiul-araf/Supply-Chain-Research-and-Analysis/README.md

 ## Download Instructions
 To download this repository, follow these steps:

-1. Click the green **Code** button at the top right of this repository (on GitHub or similar platform).
+1. Click the green **Code** button at the top right of this repository.
 2. Select **Download ZIP** from the dropdown menu.
 3. Extract the ZIP file on your local system to access the folder structure and files.